yan-zaretskiy/eclair/docs/eclipse_summary_format.md

 - `UNITS` - an 8-char string representing the physical units;

-- `WGNAMES` and `NUMS` - an 8-char string and an integer that, together with a keyword name, identify the nature of a data vector (e.g. field data, well data, performance indicator);
+- `WGNAMES`/`NAMES` and `NUMS` - an fixed/dynamic length string and an integer that, together with a keyword name, identify the nature of a data vector (e.g. field data, well data, performance indicator);

   ## Summary file